feroult/yawp-site/guides/getting-started/supported-platforms.md

 Appengine auto-scaling PaaS (free to start).
-But if scalability is not an issue or you'd rather do-it-yourself, with the ad of the YAWP!'s PostgreSQL persistence driver, you can also deploy your API to a IaaS (i.e Amazon AWS) where you can have where you can have more control of the environment.
+But if scalability is not an issue or you'd rather do-it-yourself, with the ad of the YAWP!'s PostgreSQL persistence driver, you can also deploy your API to a IaaS (i.e Amazon AWS) where you can have more control of the environment.